Accio/AMIDD/README.md

 [Jitao David Zhang](mailto:jitao_david.zhang@roche.com), Pharma Research and Early Development, Roche Innovation Center Basel, Pharmaceutical Sciences, Grenzacherstrasse 124, 4070 Basel, Switzerland

-Applied Mathematics and Informatics In Drug Discovery (AMIDD) is a course that I am designing.
-It is expected to be given in the autumn semester 2019 to an audience of university students who are interested in this topic.
+*Applied Mathematics and Informatics In Drug Discovery (AMIDD)* is a course that I am designing.
+It is expected to be given in fourteen 2-hour sessions to an audience of undergraduate and master students who are interested in this topic.

 The course material is published under the GPL-3 license.